sguox002/leetcode/leetcode-all.md

 greedy+hashmap, this is pretty trick.
 ->>
+<<-846	Hand of Straights    		55.0%	Medium
+reorder the cards in groups, each group with consecutive number and with size W.
+greedy: from the smallest. same as 1296.
+->>

+<<-1296	Divide Array in Sets of K Consecutive Numbers    		54.9%	Medium
+greedy: start from the smallest and then change the hashmap.
+The smallest has to be the start.
+->>

 <<-826	Most Profit Assigning Work    		38.8%	Medium
 given n jobs with difficulty[i] and profit[i]. given a list of workers with worker[i] is the worker's max difficulty level.